 2. Either of You Have Children From Prior Relationship

-If either of you have children from a prior marriage or relationship, you should consider a prenuptial agreement.
+If either of you has children from a prior marriage or relationship, you should consider a prenuptial agreement.

 Why Would You Need a Premarital Agreement if You Have Children?